Nikhil-create/Learning/GitHub/readme.md

 When two people work on same piece of code and we need to choose wich needs to be pushes in main branch

+##### * Supose you made the changes in same fine simultaneously from branch1 and branch2 and branch2 changes merged first with the main branch
+###### Command:
+git checkout main
+git pull
+get checkout branch1
+git merge main
+(resolve the conflict in the editor) git add . git commit -m "resolved merge conflict" git push